The A to Z of UX - A is for Accessibility - 12 top tips for designing an inclusive user experience

 How can I do it?

-Given time and opportunity, always design for accessibility as part of your day to day activity and project process.
-Ideally, whatever you software delivery process, before even the first line of code is developed accessibility requirements should have been considered as part of the user research, clarified and are then disseminated to the project team.
+Given time and opportunity, always design for accessibility as part of your day-to-day activity and project process.
+Ideally, whatever your software delivery process, before even the first line of code is developed, accessibility requirements should have been considered as part of the user research, clarified and then disseminated to the project team.

 It will save you time and money later.

-If you have knowledge in your team great, you may only need to allocate additional support for testing.
-However, if you have a knowledge gap you should consider extra resource for development and/or training, or bring in someone to fill the gap.
+If you have knowledge in your team, great, you may only need to allocate additional support for testing.
+However, if you have a knowledge gap, you should consider extra resources for development and/or training, or bring in someone to fill the gap.

 2. Implement sufficient colour contrast